volterraedge/terraform-provider-volterra/docs/resources/volterra_azure_vnet_site.md

       primary_ipv4 = "10.1.0.0/16"
     }
   }
-  // One of the arguments from this list "nodes_per_az total_nodes no_worker_nodes" must be set nodes_per_az = "2"
+  // One of the arguments from this list "total_nodes no_worker_nodes nodes_per_az" must be set nodes_per_az = "2"
 }